passlab/pinsight/tracecompass/getStarted/README.md

 ### Set up tracecompass and visualize the sample data using XML data-driven view.
 1. Download and install tracecompass (https://www.eclipse.org/tracecompass/).
 2. Read [tracecompass user guide](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/User-Guide.html) to get familiar with the UI interface and their functionality
-3. Important the xml file [pinsight-analysis.xml](pinsight-analysis.xml) to setup pinsight data-driven analysis and visualization.
+3. Import the xml file [pinsight-analysis.xml](pinsight-analysis.xml) to setup pinsight data-driven analysis and visualization.
 The XML file is developed using a [data driven analysis solution in tracecompass](https://archive.eclipse.org/tracecompass/doc/stable/org.eclipse.tracecompass.doc.user/Data-driven-analysis.html#Data_driven_analysis).
 4. Open [the sample trace package](traces.tar), unpack it and open it with tracecompass to visualize.
 You will need to go down to the deep of the folder and open a metadata file.

 ### Create a plugin in Eclipse